MicrosoftDocs/dynamics-365-project-operations/articles/expense/expenselineapprovals.md

 1. Select the **Multi select** button to select multiple expense lines.
 1. Select **Approve**.
 1. Optional: Enter values in the **Justification** and **Approval comments** fields.
-1. Select the **Approve** button to approve the selected expense reports.
+1. Select the **Approve** button to approve the selected expense.

 ## Reject an expense line

-To reject an expense report, follow these steps.
+To reject an expense, follow these steps.

 1. On your mobile device, open the **Power Apps** mobile app, and then open the **Expense mobile** app.
 1. Select the **Approvals** tab.
 Select **Expense line** tab.
 This tab lists expense lines that are pending approval.
 1. Select an expense line.
 The line shows the expense line details.
 1. Select **Reject**.
 1. Optional: Enter values in the **Justification** and **Approval comments** fields.
-1. Select the **Reject** button to reject the expense report.
+1. Select the **Reject** button to reject the expense.

 ## Reject multiple expense lines